grantnorwood/expedia-e2e/exercise-1/README.md

 In each exercise, there is a `verbo` directory where we will run our app.

-1. In your terminal, `cd` to the `exercise-1/verbo` directory
+1. In your terminal, `cd` to the `exercise-1/verbo` directory.

 ```bash
 cd exercise-1/verbo
 ```

-2. Install the dependencies
+2. Install the dependencies.

 ```bash
 npm i